 Thomas B. Marsh.
 The cream incident with his wife… A mountain out of a molehill.
 He declared that he would “sustain the character of his wife if he had to go to hell to do it.”
 President Gordon B. Hinckley said of this incident: “What a very small and trivial thing—a little cream over which two women quarreled.
 But it led to, or at least was a factor in, Governor Bogg’s cruel exterminating order…”

 Joseph Wakefield.
-In obedience to the revelation, went on a mission with Parley P. Pratt, wherein they “visited the several branches of the Church, rebuking the wrong spirits which had crept in among them, setting in order things that were wanting…” (PPP, quoted in WW p.
-324) Joseph baptized George A. Smith, who later became an apostle.
+In obedience to the revelation, he went on a mission with Parley P. Pratt, wherein they “visited the several branches of the Church, rebuking the wrong spirits which had crept in among them, setting in order things that were wanting…” (Parley P. Pratt, quoted in Black, p.
+324).
+Joseph baptized George A. Smith, who later became an apostle.
 George A. Smith was very distressed when his missionary joined with Mormon apostates in criticizing and tormenting Joseph Smith.
 The reason?
 Joseph Smith played with the children immediately after translating.
-“This convinced him that the Prophet was not a man of God, and that the work was false, which, to me and hundreds of others, he had testified that he knew came from God.”
-(George A. Smith Autobiography, quoted in WW, p.
-324)
+“This convinced him that the Prophet was not a man of God, and that the work was false, which, to me and hundreds of others, he had testified that he knew came from God” (George A. Smith Autobiography, quoted in Black, p.
+324).

 Frazier Eaton.
-(Not mentioned in D&C) He had given $700 to the building of the Kirtland Temple, but he arrived late to the dedication and couldn’t get in because every seat was taken.
-He dedication was being repeated the following day for those who couldn’t get in the first day, but Brother Eaton thought that he should get in on Day One, and so he apostatized.
-(George A Smith, Journal of Discourses.)
+(Not mentioned in D&C.) He had given $700 to the building of the Kirtland Temple, but he arrived late to the dedication and couldn’t get in.
+The dedication was being repeated the following day for those who couldn’t get in the first day, but Brother Eaton thought that he should get in on day one, and so he apostatized (George A Smith, Journal of Discourses).

 Oliver Cowdery.
 Oliver Cowdrey was with Joseph from the very first.
 He received the Priesthood with him, was baptized with him, saw great and glorious visions with him, and received the keys of the Priesthood with him from Elijah, Elias, and Moses.
 Pride in his education, however, led to his downfall.
 He commanded Joseph Smith in the name of God to change the words of D&C 20:37.
 He also said that he told the Church leaders about his land in Jackson County, “…while I lived and was sane, I would not be dictated, influenced, or controlled, by any man or any set of men by no tribunal of ecclesiastical practices whatever.”
 At the encouragement of Brigham Young, 11 years after leaving the Church, he finally returned.